EIDA/routing/doc/index.rst

 Default configuration
 ---------------------

-The `RoutingCache` class includes a method called ``configArclink``, that retrieves the routing information for EIDA from an Arclink Server.
-The address and port of the server are specified in the configuration file (``routing.cfg``).
+A script called ``updateAll.py`` is provided in the package, which can be found in the ``data`` folder.
+This script can download the routing and inventory information for EIDA from an Arclink Server.
+All necessary parameters will be read from the configuration file (``routing.cfg``).
+Namely, the hostname and port of the Arclink server and also a variable specifying whether the routing information should be periodically replaced by the one downloaded from Arclink.

 When the service starts, checks if there is a file called ``routing.xml`` in the ``data`` directory.
 This file is expected to contain all the information